stochasticstoic/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](./PA1_template_files/figure-html/unnamed-chunk-3.png)

-Here, we compute the mean and median, which turn out to be pretty close
+Here, I compute the mean and median, which turn out to be pretty close:

 ```r
 mean(totalByDay$total)